Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 Knowing how to treat sour crop can be the difference between life and death for your chickens.
 Here's what you need to know today.

-The crop can be used as an indicator of your hen’s health; if she has a crop that’s full at night, then emptied in the morning, you’ll have a good idea that her digestive system is working well.
+The crop can be used as an indicator of your hen’s health; if she has a crop that’s full at night, and then empty in the morning, you’ll have a good idea that the chickens’ digestive system is working well.

-On the other hand, if her crop has been empty for a few days, and you can’t feel anything there, that might be an indication she is not eating, and might be sick without displaying any other symptoms (chickens are masters at hiding illness until it’s too late to treat them).
+On the other hand, if her crop has been empty for a few days, and you can’t feel anything there, that might be an indication she is not eating.
+This lack of appetite might be a sign she is sick without displaying any other symptoms (chickens are masters at hiding illnesses until it’s too late to treat them).

-A crop that is full in the morning might also be an indicator of illness, such as sour crop or an impacted crop.
+A crop that is full in the morning might also be an indicator of illness.
+This includes illnesses such as sour crop (what we are talking about) or an impacted crop.
+Or possibly a pendulous crop.

 If it’s doing its job right, the crop will be empty in the morning, and should not give off any weird or foul smells (you can smell it through your hen’s mouth.)